Ferrari SF90: European and Canadian rounds

+Post-summer break rounds

 Ferrari entered both the Belgian and the Italian Grands Prix as favourites with a car which is highly suited to the circuits.
 Charles Leclerc subsequently won both races taking his debut win at the Belgian Grand Prix though both Grands Prix were only won narrowly with Mercedes finishing second and third on both occasions within a second of Leclerc.
 Vettel meanwhile finished fourth in Belgium and 13th in Italy following a collision with Lance Stroll.